codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

         :returns:    true on success, false on failure
         :rtype:    bool

         Modifies a table column.
-Usage:  See `Modifying a Column in a Table`_.
+Usage:  See `Modifying a Field in a Table`_.

     .. php:method:: renameTable($table_name, $new_table_name)